Summary: Above the Gosford Railway Dams in Narara is an Aboriginal engraving site which includes a speared man, eel and fish.

 What looks like an eel is more weathered, and hard to see without highlighting; Ian Sim described this as a Rainbow-Serpent.

-There’s also a solitary and fairly large fish nearby.
+There’s a solitary and fairly large fish to the west of the speared man.

-Above the engraving site is a long, north-facing cave which contains some art.
+Near the engraving site is a the Narara Railway Dam Shelter, which contains considerable rock art.

 Subscribe via Email